github/codeql-learninglab-actions/README.md

   allowing you to test how changes to the `codeql-learninglab-check` affect this specific course, without publishing any new images.

+Both scripts take as argument an **optional** regexp string.
+If this string is passed, only the queries with names matching the regexp will be run.
+Otherwise all queries are run.

 **In GitHub Actions:**